mrantikadev/mrantikadev/README.md

 - 👋 Hi, I’m @mrantikadev
 - 👀 I’m interested in video games, music and football
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML, CSS and Unity with C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rasitantika@outlook.com or rasitantika@gmail.com